What Exactly Is the US Intellectual Property? | LegaMart Articles

 US Intellectual Property

 The expression of an idea is the basic idea that needs protection.
-Document every stage of the creation process if you want to protect your intellectual property of yours; it should be noted that copyright does not extend to the underlying ideas or concepts.
+Document every stage of the creation process if you want to protect your intellectual property; it should be noted that copyright does not extend to the underlying ideas or concepts.

 Trademark

 Trademarks are identifiers of a company or a brand.
-The most common elements are logos and words, but other forms exist, such as sonic branding (music and idents).
+The most common elements are logos and words, but other forms exist as well, such as sonic branding (music and idents).

 Patent